namtnguyen2022/KIRP-tRF-analysis/README.md

 ## Citation

-If you use these scripts, please cite the manuscript (citation to be updated upon publication).
+If you use these scripts, please cite the manuscript or github repo.

 ## License